Kenilworth (novel): Allusions to the novel

 In Balzac's 1841 novel Ursule Mirouët the villainous Goupil warns the fledgling barrister Desire against marrying for a whim, threatening to crush the woman "like Varney crushes Amy Robsart in Kenilworth".

 In keeping with the city's many Walter Scott references, Rose Street in Edinburgh has a pub called The Kenilworth, which was established in 1904.

 Portland, Oregon, has a neighborhood called Creston-Kenilworth, the latter part of which is named for the novel.

 The Elvetham Hotel near to the village of Hartley Wintney in Hampshire, England, is one of the former homes of the barons Calthorpe.
 The bar in the hotel has an ornate ceiling decorated with characters from the Kenilworth novel.

 Translation

-The novel was translated into French by Jacques-Théodore Parisot (1783-1840) under the title Le château de Kenilworth.
+The novel was immediately translated into French by Jacques-Théodore Parisot (1783-1840) under the title Le château de Kenilworth (1821).
+Other translations followed, such as into German in 1827 and Polish in 1828.